vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 # Shutting Down and Starting Up VMware Cloud Foundation by Using Windows PowerShell
 # Disclaimer
-Use this software on your own risk.....
-(Add notes from the scripts here)
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Supported Platforms
-Tested on Windows 10 and Windows 2016 running Windows PowerShell 5.1 Supported target systems: VMware Cloud Foundation 4.4 and VMware Cloud Foundation 4.3
+Tested on Windows 10 and Windows 2016 running Windows PowerShell 5.1
+Supported target systems: vSAN ready nodes running VMware Cloud Foundation 4.4 or VMware Cloud Foundation 4.3
+VMware Cloud Foundation on VxRail **IS NOT** supported

 # Limitations
 - Site Recovery Manager and vSphere Replication are not supported.